 Real image & storage tools for your AI agent

-A free, zero-auth Model Context Protocol server — four read-only tools plus cited Cleanor Labs data.
+A free, zero-auth Model Context Protocol server — 22 read-only tools: real image processing, cited Cleanor Labs data, and deterministic dev utilities.
 Connect any client in a minute.

 $ claude mcp add --transport http cleanor https://mcp.cleanor.app/mcp